codefuse-ai/codefuse-devops-eval/README.md

 ```
 #### 🔧 ToolLearning Sample Example

-👀 👀The data format is compatible with OpenAI's Function Calling.
-Please refer to [category_mapping.json](resources/categroy_mapping.json) for details.
+👀 👀The data format of ToolLearning samples is compatible with OpenAI's Function Calling.

+Please refer to [tool_learning_info.md](resources/tool_learning_info.md) for details.

 ## 🚀 How to Evaluate